FontoXML/fontoxml-table-flow-cals/README.md

 		localName: 'customFoot'
 	},

-	// Use createIconWidget to add column icons before rows or columns.
-Any widget can be added but only icon widget is supported.
+	// Widget area before columns.
+Any widget can be used, but only the {@link iconWidget} is supported here.
+Optional, defaults to an empty array.
 	columnBefore: [
 		createIconWidget('clock-o', {
 			clickOperation: 'lcTime-value-edit',